tarantool/doc/doc/reference/reference_lua/box_ctl/demote.rst

 ..  function:: demote()

+    Since version :doc:`2.10.0 </release/2.10.0>`.

-    Revoke the leader role of the instance.
+    Revoke the leader role from the instance.

-    The function is NOP (No operation) on any instance but the :ref:`synchronous transaction queue owner <box_info_synchro>`.
-    If the node is not the owner, the function does nothing and returns immediately.

-    On synchronous transaction queue owner, the function works in the following way:
+    On :ref:`synchronous transaction queue owner <box_info_synchro>`, the function works in the following way:

     *   If :ref:`box.cfg.election_mode <cfg_replication-election_mode>` is ``off``,
         the function writes a ``DEMOTE`` request to WAL.